-Course Number and Name: AGT 1254 GNSS Data Collection

 Description: A course to introduce students to the general principles and history of Global Navigation Satellite Systems, their use, and realized and potential value in agriculture.
 Students will learn to acquire, import and export, and use geo-referenced data.
 The student will also be able to perform basic troubleshooting, grasp the concepts of spatial variability, and interpret different map projections.